CISSP vs Security+: Which Cybersecurity Certification Should You Choose

 Most technology roles have a promising career forecast, including network engineer and information management roles.
 As of 2022, the U.S. Bureau of Labor and Statistics predicts Information Security Analyst roles alone to hike by 33% by 2030.
 With that career potential comes increased competition among candidates and more certification requirements for security roles.

 Cybersecurity professionals should develop skills and seek training to support earning the most impactful cybersecurity certifications, such as the CISSP or CompTIA Security+ certification.
-To engineer more cyber security career opportunities, candidates should pursue a broad professional network, knowledge of credential programs, relevant skills, work experience, and knowledge of security domains.
+To engineer more cyber security job opportunities, candidates should pursue a broad professional network, knowledge of credential programs, relevant skills, work experience, and knowledge of security domains.
 All of that in turn enables candidates for the CISSP and CompTIA Security+ certifications to reach their goals faster.

 Understanding Certification Choices: CISSP vs Security+ Exam